AndreLeEEEEE/Auto232/README.md

 to a wired connection.
 This has made the transmittance of '3' kinda obsolete since you can't interupt a wireless connection if the wireless connection doesn't exist.
 The only way the hardware would transmit a '3' is if it's destroyed.
 Thanks to Rick's confirmation, we're definitely not touching the control line/panel.
-Rick also plans to implement a feature in the hardware that allows someone to change it from the terminal?
-I'll have to ask him to elobarate on this next week since he plans to finish these modifications over this weekend.
+Rick also plans to implement a feature in the hardware that allows someone to change something from the terminal?
+I'll have to ask him to elaborate on this since he plans to finish these modifications over this weekend.